Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-Two $G$--trees are said to lie in the same \emph{deformation space} (in the sense of \cite{Forester,GL-JSJ}) if they have the same elliptic subgroups.
-The deformation space of a tree $G\acts T_1$ is said to \emph{dominate} the deformation space of another tree $G\acts T_2$ if every subgroup of $G$ that is elliptic in $T_1$ is also elliptic in $T_2$ (we also simply say that $T_1$ dominates $T_2$).
+Two $G$--trees lie in the same \emph{deformation space} if they have the same elliptic subgroups.
+A $G$--tree $T_1$ \emph{dominates} a $G$--tree $T_2$ if every subgroup of $G$ that is elliptic in $T_1$ is also elliptic in $T_2$.
+The following is a classical consequence of \Cref{lem:blow-up}(1); see e.g.\ \cite[Lemma~2.4]{Fio11b} for a proof.

-We will need the following slight improvement\footnote{The important difference lies in Item~(3), where we declare that edge-stabilisers of $T$ are \emph{intersections} of edge-stabilisers of $T_1$ and $T_2$, rather than arbitrary subgroups of these.} on \cite[Proposition~2.2]{GL-JSJ}.

 \begin{lem} Let $G$ be finitely generated, and let $G\acts T_1$ and $G\acts T_2$ be two splittings.
-Suppose that the $G$--stabiliser of each edge of $T_1$ is elliptic in $T_2$, and that the $G$--stabiliser of each edge of $T_2$ is elliptic in $T_1$.
-Then there exists a splitting $G\acts T$ with the following properties: \begin{enumerate} \item $T$ is a refinement of $T_1$ that dominates $T_2$; \item a subgroup of $G$ is elliptic in $T$ if and only if it is elliptic in both $T_1$ and $T_2$; \item the $G$--stabiliser of each edge of $T$ is either the $G$--stabiliser of an edge of $T_1$ or $T_2$, or the intersection of an edge-stabiliser of $T_1$ with an edge-stabiliser of $T_2$; \item $T$ does not have any degree--$2$ vertices whose stabiliser fixes the two incident edges, except for any that $T_1$ might have already had and have not been blown up. \end{enumerate} \end{lem} \begin{proof} Since $G$ is finitely generated and acts minimally on $T_1$, there are only finitely many $G$--orbits of vertices in $T_1$.
-Let $v_1,\dots,v_k$ be representatives of these orbits, and let $G_i$ denote the $G$--stabiliser of $v_i$.
-If all $G_i$ are elliptic in $T_2$, then $T_1$ dominates $T_2$ and we can simply set $T:=T_1$.
-Thus, up to discarding some $v_i$ and re-indexing, we can suppose that each $G_i$ is non-elliptic in $T_2$.
-Let $M_i\sq T_2$ be the $G_i$--minimal subtree; this exists because $G_i$ is finitely generated relative to finitely many $G$--stabilisers of edges of $T_1$ \cite[Lemma~1.11]{Guir-Fourier}, and the latter are elliptic in $T_2$.
+Suppose that the edge-stabilisers of $T_1\cup T_2$ are elliptic in both $T_1$ and $T_2$.
+Then there is a splitting $G\acts T$ such that: \begin{enumerate} \item $T$ is a refinement of $T_1$ that dominates $T_2$; \item a subgroup is elliptic in $T$ if and only if it is in both $T_1$ and $T_2$; \item edge-stabilisers of $T$ are either edge-stabilisers of $T_1\cup T_2$, or intersections between an edge-stabiliser of $T_1$ and an edge-stabiliser of $T_2$; \item $T$ does not have any degree--$2$ vertices whose stabiliser fixes the two incident edges, except for any that $T_1$ might have already had. \end{enumerate} \end{lem}

-Now, since $G$--stabilisers of edges of $T_1$ are elliptic in $T_2$, we can use \Cref{lem:blow-up}(1) to blow up each $v_i\in T_1$ (and each of its $G$--translates) to a copy of $M_i\sq T_2$.
-Call $G\acts T$ the resulting refinement of $T_1$.
-It is clear that a subgroup of $G$ is elliptic in $T$ if and only if it is elliptic in both $T_1$ and $T_2$, proving properties~(1) and~(2).
-Regarding property~(4), consider the collapse map $\pi\colon T\ra T_1$.
-Note that every vertex of $M_i$ has degree $\geq 2$ within $M_i$.
-Thus, up to collapsing some edge orbits of $G_i\acts M_i$ without altering its deformation space, we can assume that, for every vertex $x\in\pi^{-1}(v_i)$ that has degree $2$ within $\pi^{-1}(v_i)$ and whose $G$--stabiliser fixes both incident edges, there exists an edge of $T\setminus\pi^{-1}(v_i)$ that is attached to $x$.
-We are only left to show property~(3).